t21389/WebTerminal_new/LCT_WEB/client/README.md

-#New One On Working Branch
+#New One On Working Branches
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts